Max Verstappen confirmed as F1 champion after Mercedes protest dismissed

 Mercedes launched two protests - one that Verstappen overtook Hamilton under the safety car, and the other concerning the lapped cars - but both appeals were dismissed by race stewards.

-“I’m very relieved,” Verstappen said after his championship was confirmed.
+“I’m very relieved,” Verstappen said after his championship was confirmed, more than four hours after he crossed the line under the chequered flag.
 “It’s been a very stressful day.”

+“We never wanted to end up in front of the stewards,” Red Bull boss Christian Horner added.
+“We don’t go racing with barristers.
+It was a shame it ended up there but the stewards made the right call.”

+Mercedes argued that Hamilton would have won the race had the sporting regulations been complied with.
+Both Mercedes team boss Toto Wolff and Hamilton left the Yas Marina Circuit following the FIA’s decision without speaking to the media.

 Register for free to continue reading